My Review of National Geographic-Lindblad Expeditions Voyage Through Scotland’s Wild Isles

 Day Three: Melk – Abbey Splendour and Snowy Streets

-On the morning of day three we docked in Melk, and I instantly loved the town — quaint streets, little independent shops, cosy coffee houses, all made magical by light flurries of snow.
+On the morning of day three we docked in Melk, and I instantly loved the town, with quaint streets, little independent shops, cosy coffee houses, all made magical by light flurries of snow.
 It felt properly Christmassy.

-Melk Abbey itself is breathtaking.
+Melk Abbey itself is incredible.
 Founded in 1089, its Baroque church shimmers with frescoes and gold leaf, all painstakingly restored during a 40-year refurbishment completed in 2018.
-Photos aren’t allowed inside, but trust me — it’s stunning.
+Photos aren’t allowed inside, but trust me… it’s stunning.

 Day Four: Christmas Day in Linz – Unexpected Magic